mikegagnon/nginx-overload-handler/bouncer/README.txt

 ==== README.txt for bouncer ====

 Contents:
 (1) bouncer_process_manager.py, the Bouncer process manager.
+Each
-Each pool of FastCGI workers runs and instance of bouncer_process_manager.py, which does the following:
+    pool of FastCGI workers runs and instance of bouncer_process_manager.py, which does the following:
         (a) Restarts its FastCGI workers if they crash (b) Listens for overload alerts from the alert_router.
 When it receives an alert, bouncer_process_manager.py restarts the FastGI worker that is specified in the alert.
-    (2) alert_router.py, which listens for alerts from the upstream_overload nginx module (via a named pipe), then forwards those alerts to the appropriate Bouncer instance using thrift RPC.
+(2) alert_router.py, which listens for alerts from the upstream_overload nginx
+    module (via a named pipe), then forwards those alerts to the appropriate Bouncer instance using thrift RPC.
-    (3) BouncerService.thrift, which specifies the thrift RPC interface between bouncer_process_manager.py and alert_router.py
+(3) BouncerService.thrift, which specifies the thrift RPC interface between
+    bouncer_process_manager.py and alert_router.py

 ==== Build instructions ====

+PREREQUSIITE:
+    Install thrift per the instructions in ../thrift_compile/README.txt

+./compile.sh